zhu733756/Comfyui-Anything-Converter/README_EN.md

 ComfyUI-Anything-Converter includes the following core nodes:

-Json
+JsonConverter

 - **Json Combiner**: merges two JSON files or strings.
 - **Json Parser**: parses any JSON string into a JSON object.

-File
+FileConverter

 - **Line Converter**: performs per-line regex replacement or string processing.
 - **File Dict Converter**: replaces every key found in a dictionary with its corresponding value inside a file.
 - **File Splitter**: splits a file into two files by inserting a newline before or after each regex-matched content.

-Image
+ImageConverter

-- **ImageConverter**: based on ComfyUI-KJNodes: Save Image KJ, retrieves paths of all generated images.
+- **Save Image**: based on [ComfyUI-KJNodes: Save Image KJ](https://github.com/kijai/ComfyUI-KJNodes), retrieves paths of all generated images.

 ### Installation